esx-framework/esx_core/README.md

 # fxserver-esx_sit

+### Warning: This resource is not actively maintained.
+The ESX Teams has higher priorties than this particular add-on, if you have a suggestion open a PR.
+The likelihood of the ESX Team making feature based updates to esx_sit are unlikely.
+Thanks for understanding!

 This script allow you to sit almost everywhere.
 If the player has many props around him, the game camera might become crazy.